 Organize hiking, kayaking, or other outdoor activities appropriate for your group's abilities and interests.

 These experiences create strong memories and conversations that continue long after the activity ends.
-If you're planning something bigger, our guide to planning a corporate retreat covers the logistics.
+If you're planning something bigger, our guide to planning a corporate retreat covers the full logistics.

 How to choose the right team building activity

-Making team building part of your company culture
+Making team building part of your culture

 The most effective organizations don't treat team building as a once-a-year event.
 They embed opportunities for connection into regular work patterns.